-The work environment in Cambodia is based on hierarchy and respect.
-Cambodia is governed by principles of tradition and deference, which affect the way in which business is conducted.
+The work environment in Cambodia places high value on hierarchy and respect.
+The principles of tradition and deference govern business conduct in Cambodia.

-Business relationships are about mutual trust, which can require investing time in getting to know one’s counterparts.
-The concept of 'saving face' is important, especially in the business world.
-Although it can be frustrating for expats, they should respect that Cambodians prefer subtleness and indirect communication in order to solve a problem.
+Business relationships are about mutual trust, which requires getting to know one’s counterparts.
+The concept of 'saving face' is important in Cambodia, especially in the country's business world.
+Although it can be frustrating for expats, they should respect that Cambodians prefer subtleness and indirect communication to solve a problem.

 Business hours are usually from 8am to 5pm, with a lunch break in between.

 Khmer is the language of business.
-In the capital, English is sometimes used.
+English is sometimes used in the capital.

 The dress code is formal.
 Men wear suits, and women should cover their shoulders and knees.

 If invited to someone’s home, a gift of fruit, sweets or flowers is appreciated.
-Gifts should be given with both hands.
+Expats should give gifts with both hands.

-Women can be found in the working world, but senior positions are usually reserved for men.
+Women are part of the workforce, but senior positions are typically reserved for men.

 Business culture in Cambodia

 The business culture in Cambodia tends to be conservative.
-Businesspeople are expected to dress in formal suits and their conduct is expected to be professional at all times.
-Punctuality, mutual respect and deference to seniority are all valued principles and are widely practised.
+Businesspeople are expected to dress in formal suits and conduct themselves professionally at all times.
+Punctuality, mutual respect and deference to seniority are valued and widely practised principles.

 Expats should be careful not to criticise, embarrass or insult a Cambodian counterpart, as this can cause them to lose face.
-Pushy behaviour is not tolerated, and therefore if there is disagreement over an idea, Cambodians will remain silent.
-Expats should be aware of the importance of face, in order to avoid conflict in the workplace.
+Pushy behaviour is unacceptable, so if there is disagreement over an idea, Cambodians will remain silent.
+Expats should be aware of the importance of face to avoid conflict in the workplace.

 Handshakes are commonplace.
 With a Cambodian woman, it is best to see if she extends her hand first.
 Cambodians address people with the honorific title Lok for a man and Lok Srey for a woman, either with the first name alone or both the first name and surname.

-Prior to the discussion of work-related matters, small talk is always employed.
-Expats will find that meetings do not stick to any schedule or agenda, but tardiness is always frowned upon.
+Before discussing work-related matters, small talk is always a great way to get the conversation going.
+Expats will find that meetings do not stick to any schedule or agenda, but tardiness is generally unwelcome.
 Meetings tend to continue until the attendees feel that everything has been addressed.

 Dos and don’ts of business in Cambodia